-

 The conversion process involves:

-Converting the stored number to the binary number, which typically consists of a n-bit binary output word length
+Sampling the continuous signalStoring this voltage, and, before the next sample is takenConverting the stored number to the binary number, which typically consists of a n-bit binary output word length

 The quantization of a sampled analogue signal involves the assignment of a finite number of amplitude levels corresponding to discrete values of input signals VX between the range of 0 and the full-scale value of VR.
 If the A/D converter has a range of 10 bits, 1024 (210) different values of the input voltage can be represented.
-A typical voltage range for these systems is 10 V. Therefore, the resolution would be 10/1024 or about 10 mV, which yields about 0.1% accuracy.
+A typical voltage range for these systems is 10 V. Therefore, the resolution would be 10/1024 or about 10 mV, which yields about 0.1% accuracy.- Sampling Rate

 The number of bits that the ADC uses to represent the analogue signal is the resolution.
 The higher the resolution, the larger the number of divisions the range is broken into and, therefore, the smaller the detectable voltage change.